VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: : Design and Construction

-\textbf{Stage 3: Expert Validation.} The final review phase is handled by a team of three experts with visualization analysis experience (expert interface and workflow described in Appendix~\ref{appendix:expert_interface_and_annotation}).
-The experts independently review disputed samples and algorithm-generated candidate solutions, using their professional knowledge to select, modify, or reject strategies.
-For particularly complex disputed samples, the expert team reaches consensus through discussion.
-Through this end-to-end rigorous process, we ultimately built a high-quality human scoring benchmark for all 3,090 samples, serving as the gold standard for evaluating model performance.
+\textbf{Stage 3: Expert Validation.} Three experts with visualization analysis experience independently reviewed all samples using a dedicated interface (Appendix~\ref{appendix:expert_interface_and_annotation}), selecting, modifying, or rejecting algorithm-generated candidate solutions.
+For complex cases, the team reached consensus through discussion.
+Through this rigorous process, we built a high-quality human scoring benchmark for all 3,090 samples as the gold standard for model evaluation.
+Detailed annotation quality analysis is provided in Appendix~\ref{appendix:annotation_quality_analysis}.